juppifluppi/tclint/README.md

 numpy 1.23.4
 ```

-## Conda installation from source
+## Conda program installation from source

-The model can be installed in a new conda environment with the necessary packages from source using with following commands:
+The model can be installed as program in a new conda environment with the necessary packages from source using with following commands:

 1. ```git clone https://github.com/juppifluppi/tclint.git```
 2. ```cd tclint```